 Mr Cameron indicates that his clinic has experienced significant success in the confidence generated in his patient base and this has resulted in greater retention and increased referral.
 He said: "I don’t really worry about missing something in the macula because I use my OCT.
 Similarly, now using optomap, I don’t worry about missing something in the retina. optomap gives me additional confidence – the business case, the clinical aspect and the personal confidence – which are incredibly valuable.
 It has been a great investment."

-You can see Mr Cameron lecture on optomap at Optometry Tomorrow Bitesize, London, on Sunday 10 September, as well as serval other shows in 2017/2018.
+You can see Mr Cameron lecture on optomap at the 2017 AIO Annual Conference and AGM at the Moller Centre, Cambridge, on Sunday 1 October, as well as serval other shows in 2017/2018.
 Email email@example.com for details.

 Educated in Edinburgh, Mr Cameron graduated from UMIST with a first-class honours degree in optometry before he went on to undertake his pre-reg year at the Manchester Royal Eye Hospital.
 After qualifying, he worked for Eurolens Research, the Royal Eye Hospital and taught undergraduate refraction at the University of Manchester before returning to Scotland to work in private practice.
 Today he is managing director of Cameron Optometry Ltd, a multi award-winning business in central Edinburgh.
 With diplomas in contact lens practice and independent therapeutic prescribing, Mr Cameron lectures widely on all aspects of optometry and continues to be active in optometric research.